smanjul/smanjul.github.io/research.md

 ### Research interests and approach:
 My primary research interest lies in the area of fluid mechanics.
 My primary approach is to analyze a problem through numerical simulation, preferably Direct Numerical Simulation.
 I use various analytical techniques and theories to analyze the data obtained from these simulations to gain an understanding of the physics of the problem.
-Specific research interests are detailed below (*click on each title to learn more about them*):
+Specific research interests are detailed below.
+(*click on each title to learn more about them*)

 [**Computational Fluid Dynamics (CFD) & High Performance Computing (HPC)**](/hpc/): High order, high fidelity simulations, Large scale parallel computations on multi-core heterogeneous architecture (CPU+GPU), scalability on large clusters.